What Is Keratoconus?

 - The doctor makes a small incision in the cornea and places a centering guide on the eye to keep it steady.
 This also helps the doctor make sure that the Intacs will be placed properly.

-After separating the layers of the cornea, the doctor inserts the Intacs and then closes the incision with one suture.
+- After separating the layers of the cornea, the doctor inserts the Intacs and then closes the incision with one suture or with tissue glue thereby making it sutureless.

 The procedure takes between 7-30 minutes to perform, depending on the surgeon’s experience.
 Follow-up includes regular visits to the eye doctor to make sure the eye is healing properly and to determine if vision has improved.

 What Are the Potential Risks of the Intacs Procedure?